MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Global administrators for your tenant can continue to manage labels and policies in both the Azure portal and the admin centers after your labels are migrated.

 ## Considerations for unified labels

 Before you migrate your labels, make sure that you are aware of the following changes and considerations:

-- Not all clients currently support unified labels.
-Make sure that you have [supported clients](#clients-and-services-that-support-unified-labeling) and be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the admin centers (for client that do support unified labels).
+- Make sure that you have [supported clients](#clients-and-services-that-support-unified-labeling) and if you have a mix of clients, be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the admin centers (for client that do support unified labels).

 - Policies, including policy settings and who has access to them (scoped policies), and all advanced client settings are not migrated.
-Your options to configure these settings for your sensitivity labels include the following:
+Your options to configure these settings after your label migration include the following:
     - The [Copy policies](#copy-your-policies-and-policy-settings) option.
     - Your admin center for sensitivity labels.
     - [Office 365 Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps), which you must use to configure [advanced client settings](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).